Application to the Program

 • Writing Sample: Applicants must submit a research paper or some other piece of writing that best reflects research, analytical, and writing ability.
 This may be an undergraduate or graduate paper or policy paper.
 All writing samples must be in English (20 pages approximately).

-• Supplemental Information Form: Download the form, fill it in, and then upload it to your application via the online application portal here.
+• Additional Required Information Form: Download the form, fill it in, and then upload it to your application via the online application portal here.
 Be sure to chose your intended area of research emphasis from the three department foci described above.

 • Three Letters of Recommendation: These letters should reflect the referee's evaluation of the applicant's overall intellectual and critical thinking and academic ability, effectiveness of oral and written communication, and commitment to feminist studies.